rfitak/Camel_Genomics/window_diversity.md

 - --exclude xy.exclude :: a file listing the scaffold IDs to exclude.
 These are putative X and Y scaffolds identified previously
 -  If you add ".gz" to the output file, it is automatically compressed using gzip.
 - We began with 10819573 SNPs, but reduced to 10581849 SNPs after removing the X and Y scaffold loci

+The following script will calculate individual heterozygosity, pi (within populations) and divergence (Dxy, between populations).